Spinoza’s Political Psychology: The Taming of Fortune and Fear, Cambridge University Press, 2018.

 A brief video about my recent book Spinoza's Political Psychology can be found here

-2022.
+2023.
 “The Affirmative Mind: Spinoza on Striving under the Attribute of Thought,” Ergo.

 2022.
-“Spinoza’s Dynamic Theory of Mind in the 21st Century,” Journal of Spinoza Studies (inaugural volume, invited submission).
+“Spinoza’s Dynamic Theory of Mind in the 21st Century,” Journal of Spinoza Studies, 1.1, 111 – 120.

 In this paper I maintain that Spinoza systematizes independently credible accounts of belief-formation, affect, and desire into an intriguing general theory of how the mind works.
 His account also explains disparate downstream psychological phenomena, including: (1) emotional responses to fiction; (2) belief perseverance; (3) the reduction of cognitive dissonance; (4) epistemic conservativism that opens us up to confirmation bias, identity protection, and intolerance.
 Given the promise of Spinoza’s program, I conclude with a plea for further philosophical engagement.